+The essential first step to partner recruiting is to strengthen your partner business proposition.
 The partner business proposition is the value the channel receives from selling your company’s products and solutions.
-Forming a strong partner business proposition should be an essential element to any channel recruitment effort.
+Forming a strong partner business proposition is a key part of improving your channel recruitment.

 It is unusual for a single company to have strength in all areas.
 All companies will have soft areas within their proposition with some channel segments.